hardwario/bc-website/content/doc/firmware/how-to-i2c-bus.md

 ## Init I²C

 By default the I²C buses **are not initialized** to save the power.
-Hovewer when you initialize at least sensor in the SDK, the bus is initialized with the first sensor in their respective `bc_xxx_init` function.
+Hovewer when you initialize at least one sensor in the SDK, the bus is initialized with the first sensor in their respective `bc_xxx_init` function.
 If you use only your sensor in the project, you have to initialize the I²C bus.

 ```